code11/engine/docs/docs/concepts/path-composition.md

 sidebar_label: Path Composition
 ---

-Engine apps rely heavily on path composition.
 "Path" is the location of a property in state. e.g if the state looks like:

 ```js
 const State = {